Youth Program Overview

 Caldera begins working with youth in 6th grade and stays with them for seven years, throughout middle school, high school, and into early adulthood.
 Caldera’s arts and nature focused programming and supportive mentoring aims to help Oregon youth: become creative change agents within their families and communities, achieve success academically, and transition to healthy, productive adulthood.

 All of our programs are offered free of charge to the families, students, and schools that we serve.
 Our programming is not currently open to public enrollment and preference for our summer programming at Camp Caldera is given to students that attend one of our twelve Portland or Central Oregon Arts Partner middle schools and currently attend weekly mentoring sessions.
 Caldera does not discriminate on the basis of race, national origin, sex, gender identity, sexual orientation, religion, age, or physical ability.

 View student work from the past school year on our Geography of We webpages.
 Additionally, we encourage current students to join our Caldera Student Facebook Group (only for current students and families) and past staff, teaching artists, and supporters to keep in touch by joining our Caldera Community Facebook Group.

 Middle School Program

 Caldera works with administrators, counselors, and teachers at our Arts Partner middle schools in Portland and Central Oregon to identify students who will most benefit from our consistent, long-term mentoring.
 Participating students work with our professional mentors during the school day in weekly classes designed to deepen their arts skills and environmental awareness, as well as their self-confidence and sense of community.

 Our Arts Partner middle schools are those which have been identified as having a high percentage of low-income students.
 In the Portland Metro area, we partner with: H.B.
-Lee Middle School, Jason Lee K-8, Open School East, Open School North, Peninsula School K-8, and Self Enhancement, Inc. In Central Oregon, we work with: Elton Gregory Middle School (Redmond), Jefferson County Middle School (Madras), Obsidian Middle School (Redmond), Pilot Butte Middle School (Bend), Terrebonne Community School (Terrebonne), and Warm Springs K-8 Academy (Warm Springs).
+Lee Middle School, Jason Lee K-8, Open School East, Open School North, Peninsula School K-8, and Reynolds.
+In Central Oregon, we work with: Elton Gregory Middle School (Redmond), Jefferson County Middle School (Madras), Obsidian Middle School (Redmond), Pilot Butte Middle School (Bend), Terrebonne Community School (Terrebonne), and Warm Springs K-8 Academy (Warm Springs).